Odunlade Adekola: Personal life

 Odunlade Adekola was born to Deaconess Adekola and Pastor Nathaniel .A.
 Adekola.
 His father serves as a Servant of God at a congregation of the Christ Apostolic Church (CAC) in Abeokuta, Ogun state.
 At the time of Odunlade's birth, his father held the position of a choirmaster in the church.
 Over time, he progressed in his religious journey and eventually became a pastor within the Christ Apostolic Church.
 Both of Odunlade's parents, Pastor Adekola and Deaconess Adekola, are devoted clergy people hailing from Ekiti, Nigeria.

-He married Ruth Adekola in 2003, and has five children.
+He married Ruth Adekola in 2003, and has four children.